Gold has always been a favorite investment asset among Indians. Though mostly use it for Personal consumption only but still call it as Investment.

 The bonds will be issued and redeemed by banks, Nonbanking finance companies, Post offices, Stock Holding Corporation of India Ltd. (SHCIL) and the authorised stock exchanges for a fee.
 You can also apply online through the website of the listed scheduled commercial banks.
 The issue price of the Gold Bonds will be Rs.
 50 per gram less than the nominal value, if applied online.

-(There will be six tranches of the latest sovereign gold bond over the course of this year (2020-21).
-The next one opens for subscription between May 11 and May 15 2020.)
+There will be six tranches of the latest sovereign gold bond over the course of this year (2021-22).
+The next one opens for subscriptions between May 17 and May 21, and the date of issuance would be May 25.

 As compared to Gold Monetization scheme, to me Sovereign Gold Deposit scheme is looking more attractive.
 With Government backing and product to be promoted by the post office and banks, this scheme would surely gain attention.
 The major advantage which I can see in this scheme is the interest rate on the deposit.